gz/fly-oidc-discharge/README.md

 ### Reaching it

+The default service config does not use a public IP.
-The default has no public IP, so the caller must be inside the Fly organization's private network.
+The caller must be inside the Fly organization's private network.

 | Deployment | Reachable by |
 |---|---|